jamesWalker55/qmul-final-project-report/src/report.typ

 For clarity, "FTS terms/expressions" will refer to tag searches like "a b", while "SQL terms/expressions" will refer to non-tag searches like "in:my_folder".

 In this case, the WHERE clause requires multiple expressions in addition to the FTS expression.
 For each SQL term in the query, the WHERE clause must include a separate SQL expression for the term.
-All the rules and edge cases from Case 1 @query-edge-case-1 apply here.
+All the rules and edge cases from @query-edge-case-1 apply here.
 This case is similar to case 1 and is simple to handle.

 ==== Case 3: FTS5 and SQL queries with OR operands